cuongbuoi/retro-ai-agent/memory-bank/activeContext.md

 3. Three specialized AI agents (Frontend, Backend, Product Manager)
 4. Integration with the Google Gemini API
 5. File upload and analysis support
+6. Deep Research capabilities with web search integration

+### Deep Research Feature Implementation

+We have added a new AI agent called "Giáo sư Đạt Vân Tây" (Deep Research Expert) that specializes in providing comprehensive research capabilities.
+This new agent can:

+1. Automatically search the web for information relevant to the user's query
+2. Analyze and synthesize information from multiple sources
+3. Present well-organized, structured responses with cited sources
+4. Handle complex research questions with depth and accuracy

+The implementation includes:

+- A new agent definition in `agents/deepResearchAgent.ts`
+- Integration with web search APIs via Google Custom Search
+- A streaming search experience that shows the research process
+- A specialized UI component to showcase this feature
+- Vietnamese-focused UI and agent personality

+### Integration Points

+The Deep Research feature integrates with the existing app through:

+- Agent registration in constants/agents.ts and agents/index.ts
+- Web search functionality in utils/search.ts
+- API enhancements in server/api/ai.ts to support search and streaming
+- UI component in components/DeepResearchFeature/DeepResearchFeature.vue

 ## Recent Changes